 Nope Brigade | Ph.D.
 Candidate (@nopebrigade0) | TikTok

-Some who fled the US – in this case to Canada – discover the housing situation is worse and Canada enforces its immigration laws – such that this individual is only there on a six month visitor visa and is running out of money (not permitted to work on a visitor visa).
+Some who “fled” the US – in this case to Canada – discovers the housing situation is worse and Canada enforces its immigration laws – such that this individual is only there on a six month visitor visa and is running out of money (not permitted to work on a visitor visa).

-As a commenter suggests, she left the U.S. because the U.S. is awful, moved to Canada, where costs and access to services are awful, and now expects Canadians to offer her free or reduce price housing.
+As a commenter suggests, she left the U.S. because the U.S. is awful, moved to Canada, where costs and access to services are awful, and now expects Canadians to offer her free or reduce price housing and is disappointed that Canadian government services are not available to her.

 Related: How many Americans who move abroad – move back to the U.S.? – Coldstreams Travel and Global Thinking – up to 50% of those who move abroad eventually return to the U.S. And a reminder that very few Americans actually move abroad – about 1.6-2% are living abroad, and about 1+/-% of retirees move abroad, with about half of those already having permanent residency or dual citizenship in their destination country.